-1. Figure out your curl type
+1. Figure out your curl type.

 Curly hair can be considered dry across the board—it takes longer for the sebum in your scalp to make its way down your coils, versus if you had strands that were straight.
 That said, curls still come in a variety of types, each with its own moisture requirements.
 Locking down your specific hair category is extremely helpful to know before you even start buying any products.

-3. Shampoo and condition
+3. Shampoo and condition with the correct system.

-4. Go for after-care
+4. Go for after-care.

-5. Give strands a rest
+5. Give strands a rest.

-6. Spoil your strands on Sunday
+6. Spoil your strands on Sundays.